opendatacentre/opendc/docs/project/installation/vagrant.md

 k8sdc has been tested using the following products.

-Ansible 1.9.2
+* Ansible 1.9.2

-Virtualbox 5.0.0
+* Virtualbox 5.0.0

-Vagrant 1.7.4 and vagrant-hostmanager 1.6.1 plugin
+* Vagrant 1.7.4 and vagrant-hostmanager 1.6.1 plugin

-Mac OSX 10
+* Mac OSX 10

+**Note**

+* The Macs that have tested the install have had 16GB RAM.
+However, k8sdc should run in 8GB if not running any large programs.

 ## Instructions